grossconstance0/notes/README.md

 # 2023-11-21
 - "Today's programming wisdom is to write code that is easy to understand and maintain.
 This means using clear and descriptive variable names, writing comments to explain complex logic, and breaking down large functions into smaller, more manageable pieces.
 It also means following best practices and conventions, such as using consistent formatting and adhering to naming conventions.
 Writing code that is easy to understand and maintain not only makes it easier for others to work with your code, but it also makes it easier for you to remember what you did and why you did it, which can save time and reduce errors in the long run."

+# 2023-11-22
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while acknowledging the ever-present potential for unexpected user behavior or input.
+It serves as a reminder to always consider the end-user and their potential actions when designing and developing software.